 There are two ways to obtain a transcript at the American University of Afghanistan.

-Option 1: Unofficial Transcript:
+Option 1: Unofficial Transcript

-Unofficial transcripts can be used to check your academic progress, unofficial evaluation for graduate schools, record keeping, etc.
+Unofficial transcripts can be used to check your academic progress, unofficial evaluation for graduate schools, record keeping, etc. Please note that student's with 'stops' on their account will not be able to access their unofficial transcript until they have reconciled their account and the 'stop' removed.

 This process allows you to:

-If you are applying to graduate school or transferring to another university please make sure to ask the admission's office if there is any language requirement.
 The American University of Afghanistan teaches all academic undergraduate and MBA courses in English since the school opened in 2006.
 All instruction and student group activities are in English (except for the foreign language courses).

 Bank/Wire Transfers through AIB Afghanistan International Bank

-Payment instructions for inward remittances (how to pay AUAF).
-Make sure to scan or take a photo of your bank transfer and email the receipt to firstname.lastname@example.org along with your ID number and what the payment is for.
+For making payments please use the following information.
+Make sure to scan or take a photo of your bank transfer and email the receipt to email@example.com along with your ID number and what the payment is for.

-For AFN payments (Commerz Bank):
+For AFN payments:

 |Beneficiary:||American University of Afghanistan|